shitongliu/learngit/SRCNN/readme.txt

 I tried to reproduce the results of the paper--SRCNN, but it seems to have failed.
-I can't find the problems in my code. -.-
+Performance of this code is much lower than the paper's, I can't find the problems in my program. -.-